 - Extrapleural pneumonectomy (EPP): Lung-removing surgery for pleural mesothelioma patients

 - Pleurectomy with decortication (P/D): Lung-sparing surgery with similar survival rates as EPP

-- Cytoreductive surgery: Surgical approach used by peritoneal mesothelioma surgeons
+- Cytoreductive surgery (HIPEC): Surgical approach used by peritoneal mesothelioma surgeons

 Several studies have shown that without a surgical multimodal approach, most patients have a survival time of about 12 months.
 The multimodal approach can double or triple this survival time.

-Multimodal surgical treatment are available in the VA.
-Veterans are eligible for treatment at one of the 2 VA hospitals that specialize in mesothelioma treatment: the LA and Boston VA Hospitals.
+Veterans with mesothelioma are eligible for treatment at one of the two VA hospitals that specialize in mesothelioma treatment: the Los Angeles and Boston VA Hospitals.
 The mesothelioma specialists at these centers are the best in the country.
-Those with VA healthcare can use their benefits to help pay for treatment.
+Those with VA health care can use their benefits to receive treatment.

 Neoadjuvant and Adjuvant Chemotherapy

-Surgical candidates often receive chemotherapy before or after surgery.
-The neoadjuvant method prescribes chemo before surgery.
-The adjuvant method prescribes it after.
-The goal of both methods is simply to make surgery more effective.
+Surgical candidates often receive chemotherapy before or after surgery, with the goal of both being to make surgery more effective: